uncomplicate/neanderthal/articles/getting_started.md

 ### GPU drivers for the CUDA GPU engine

-Everything will magically work (no need to compile anything) on Nvidia, provided that you **installed the latest Nvidia's CUDA Toolkit**.
+Everything will magically work (no need to compile anything) on Nvidia, provided that you **have Nvidia drivers**, and included the appropriate
+Nvidia Toolkit JavaCPP jar (`[org.bytedeco/cuda "12.3-8.9-1.5.10" :classifier linux-x86_64-redist]`).

 Follow the [ClojureCUDA getting started guide](https://clojurecuda.uncomplicate.org/articles/getting_started.html) for the links for the GPU platform that you use and more detailed info.

 *macOS* doesn't support CUDA 11 and higher (and Apple hasn't shipped Nvidia GPUs since 2014 anyway).
 You'll have to exclude CUDA dependency in your build script (see the [the Hello World project](https://github.com/uncomplicate/neanderthal/blob/master/examples/hello-world/project.clj)).

+If you're using a LEGACY version (0.47.0 and older) you'll need to install the CUDA Toolkit on your machine, **instead of** using JavaCPP CUDA binaries.

-### The native library used by Neanderthal's native engine (Optional)
+### LEGACY (0.47.0 and older) The native library used by Neanderthal's native engine (Optional)

-**The following is not needed if you include [org.bytedeco/mkl-platform-redist "2020.3-1.5.4"] dependency.**
+**The following is not needed if you include [org.bytedeco/mkl-platform-redist "2020.3-1.5.4"] dependency.** (Also, ignore this section completely if you're using 0.48.0 and up.)

 This section deals with system-wide MKL installation.